crystallabs/virtualtime/README.md

 List of interesting or similar projects in no particular order:

-- https://dianne.skoll.ca/projects/remind/ - a sophisticated calendar and alarm program
+- https://dianne.skoll.ca/projects/remind/ - a traditional calendar and alarm program